Tag Archive for: celebrations

 Written by Caroline Fabre-Rousseau, *Elles venaient d’Orembourg* ( published by Éditions Chèvre-feuille étoilée and available in February 2020 for €17) tells the story of two Russian women who came to study medicine in Montpellier in the late 19th century: Glafira Zigelmann and Raïssa Lesk Kessek.

-Finally, “A Century of Radiology in Montpellier,” co-authored by Professors Jean-Louis Lamarque, Jean-Paul Sénac, and Dr. Elysé Lopez and published by Éditions Mimosa Montpellier, will be available in February 2020 for €35.
-It traces the history of electro-radiology through to medical imaging in Montpellier, from its origins in 1896 through to the 2000s.
-In this book,youwill find both the grand history, richly illustrated by those who shaped it, and the personal stories, told through images and anecdotes by those who lived through it.
+Finally, *A Century of Radiology in Montpellier*, co-authored by Professors Jean-Louis Lamarque, Jean-Paul Sénac, and Dr. Elysé Lopez and published by Éditions Mimosa Montpellier, will be available in February 2020 for €35.
+It traces the history of electro-radiology through to medical imaging in Montpellier, from its origins in 1896 through the 2000s.
+In this book,youwill find both the broader history, as told by those who shaped it and richly illustrated, and the personal stories, as told by those who lived through it, complete with images and anecdotes.

-So there will be something for everyone, giving everyone a chance to explore the history of their city and their college in a whole new way!
+So there will be something for everyone—enough to let everyone explore the history of their city and their college in a new way!

 To experience or relive this evening, you can find it below: